 The LINC/ESL/FSL program will be offered at the following sites*:

-Gary Allan (Oakville) – 240 Wyecroft Road, L6K 2G7 (near Tim Horton’s & Burger King, Entrance on west side of building. )
+- Gary Allan (Oakville) – 240 Wyecroft Road, L6K 3Y6 (near Tim Horton’s & Burger King, Entrance on west side of building)

 Some LINC learners may be eligible for transportation subsidy.
-Please check with the office at the time of registration for details.
+Please email email@example.com for information at the time of registration.

 Certain restrictions apply.